![]() |

 Journal of Financial Economics, 61(2): 173-206, 2001.

-This course is intended to provide a market-oriented framework for analyzing the major types of financial decisions made by corporations.
+Introduction to Finance (MFE program): This course provides a market-oriented framework for analyzing the major types of financial decisions made by corporations.
 Lectures and readings will provide an introduction to present value techniques, capital budgeting principles and problems, asset valuation, the operation and efficiency of financial markets, the financial decisions of firms, and derivatives.
 Throughout the class, we will solve problems to enhance our understanding of the covered topics.